Polarization of Quantum Channels using Clifford-based Channel Combining: Quantum Polar Coding

-Polar coding is a coding method that take advantage of the channel polarization phenomenon \cite{arikan09}.
+Polar coding is a coding method that takes advantage of the channel polarization phenomenon \cite{arikan09}.
 To construct a quantum polar code of length $N=2^n$, $n>0$, we start with $N$ copies of the quantum channel $\mathcal{W}$, pair them in $N/2$ pairs, and apply the channel combining and splitting operation on each pair.
 The same channel combining Clifford gate is used for each of the $N/2$ pairs, which will be denoted by $C$.
 By doing so, we generate $N/2$ copies of the channel $\mathcal{W}^{(0)} := \mathcal{W} \boxast_{C} \mathcal{W}$ and $N/2$ copies of the channel $\mathcal{W}^{(1)} := \mathcal{W} \varoast_{C} \mathcal{W}$.
 Hence, for each $i_1=0,1$, we group together the $N/2$ copies of the $\mathcal{W}^{(i_1)}$ channel, pair them in $N/4$ pairs, and apply the channel combining and splitting operation on each pair, by using some channel combining Clifford gate denoted by $C_{i_1}$.
-By performing $n$ {\em polarization steps}, we generate quantum channels $\mathcal{W}^{(i_1\dots i_n)}$, which can be recursively defined for $n > 0$, as follows:
+By performing $n$ {\em polarization steps} (that is, applying the above construction recursively $n$ times), we generate quantum channels $\mathcal{W}^{(i_1\cdots i_n)}$, which can be recursively defined for $n > 0$, as follows:

 where, for $n=1$, in the right hand side term of the above equality, we set by convention $\mathcal{W}^{(\varnothing)} := \mathcal{W}$ and $C_\varnothing := C$.
-Note that, for the sake of simplicity, we have dropped the channel combining Clifford gate from the $\mathcal{W}^{(i_1\dots i_n)}$ notation.
-The construction is illustrated in Figure~\ref{fig:polar_code_N8}, for $N=8$.
-Horizontal ``wires'' represent qubits, and for each polarization step, we have indicated on each wire the virtual channel $\mathcal{W}^{(i_1i_2\dots)}$ ``seen'' by the corresponding qubit state.
+Note that, for the sake of simplicity, we have dropped the channel combining Clifford gate from the $\mathcal{W}^{(i_1\cdots i_n)}$ notation.
+The construction is illustrated in Fig.~\ref{fig:polar_code_N8}, for $N=8$.
+Horizontal ``wires'' represent qubits, and for each polarization step, we have indicated on each wire the virtual channel $\mathcal{W}^{(i_1i_2\cdots)}$ ``seen'' by the corresponding qubit state.